three-bedroom-apartment/TBA/src/blog/post-2.md

 Everything is based off that

 Materials bought, substrates checked out, marks made.
 It’s about dissecting what’s going on
-Figuring out how these things could line up, what it could be, the sum of it.
+Figuring out how these things could line up, what it could be, the Gestalt of it.
 And what we learn from that
 Just loops back to next Tuesday.
 And we take it from there